 Opening a Revolving Line of Credit Before You Need It

 As a small business, there will likely be times when your company needs quick access to cash.
-Naturally a business credit card can help with some expenses, but it may not be able to cover everything if you find yourself in a cash flow crunch.
+Naturally a business credit card can help with some expenses, but it may not be the best choice for every situation.

 When your business needs funds in a hurry, it may not be the best time to research financing options for the first time.
 Instead of taking your time to rate shop, you may feel pressured to pass over more affordable choices and focus on speedier funding selections.
 It’s understandable that you may have to choose a faster (albeit pricier) funding option in a financial emergency, but with a little advance planning it’s also a situation you might be able to avoid.

-An alternative approach is to apply for a revolving line of credit long before you business needs to borrow money.
+An alternative approach is to take a more strategic approach to borrowing and apply for a revolving line of credit before you business needs to borrow money.
+That way you’ll have access to cash when you need it and only pay interest on what you actually use.
 You can also work to establish better credit in advance, building an asset your company can rely upon if it needs to borrow in the future.